A little cooking, creativity, cocktails and random errata….

 - "Well behaved women seldom make history".
 LT Ulrich

-- 10 in '10 4505 Meats bacon baking beans beef biscuits bourbon Bread breakfast brunch budget butter cacao cheese chicken chile chocolate Christmas citrus cocktails comfort food cookies cooking CSA dessert dining Dinners at Anna's Easter eggs errata events family family memories farmer's market Ferry Building food Food Porn fruit gifts gin goat cheese good friends Happiness is... health healthy herbs holidays Italian knitting lamb leftovers Mushrooms Pasta photos picnic pizza pork potatoes quick cook recipe Recipes seafood Silliness simple pleasures Soup squash stew tomatoes turkey vegetables vegetarian vodka wine Wordless Wednesday
+- 10 in '10 4505 Meats bacon baking beans beef biscuits Bread breakfast brunch budget butter cacao cheese chicken chile chocolate Christmas citrus cocktails comfort food cookies cooking CSA dessert dining Dinners at Anna's Easter eggs errata events family family memories farmer's market Ferry Building food Food Porn fruit gifts gin goat cheese good friends Happiness is... health healthy herbs holidays knitting lamb leftovers Mushrooms Pasta photos picnic picnic food pizza pork potatoes quick cook recipe Recipes seafood Silliness simple pleasures Soup squash stew tomatoes turkey vegetables vegetarian vodka wine Wordless Wednesday Zucchini

 Join the fun with me and Anna!